rbt-lang/rbt-proto/doc/introduction.rst

     \end{matrix}

 The relation between a schema and its instance is much the same as between a data type and a value of the type.
-Indeed, we can think of a data type as a trivial "database schema".
+Indeed, we can think of a data type as of a trivial "database schema".
 Then any value of this type becomes a "database instance".
 (And a variable a "database storage"?
 Then what is a "database query"?)